SpankChain/docs.spankpay.com/README.md

 ## Deploying Updates

-Updates are automatically deployed by CloudBuild on each push to `master`.
+Updates are automatically deployed by YourBase on each push to `master`.